 Be present.
 Train your mind to be more calm and focused.
 Meditation training to strengthen mindfulness, attention, and self-awareness.

 Feel connected.
 Develop skills to strengthen appreciation, kindness, and compassion through building connection skills.

 Get curious.
 Learn how your sense of self shapes your emotions and reactions, and practice self-inquiry to decrease stress and emotional reactivity.

 Stay motivated.
 Strengthen your values and principles and learn simple skills to apply them in everyday life.

-A new study from researchers at the Center for Healthy Minds and the School of Education at the University of Wisconsin–Madison featured in the journal JMIR Mental Health, a publication focused on digital innovations for mental health and behavior, suggests that a fully remote program administered on smartphones can also produce some of the benefits of in-person mindfulness interventions, including a reduction in symptoms of depression, anxiety, and stress and an increase in feelings of social connection.
+This study from researchers at the Center for Healthy Minds and the School of Education at the University of Wisconsin–Madison suggests that a fully remote program administered on smartphones can also produce some of the benefits of in-person mindfulness interventions, including a reduction in symptoms of depression, anxiety, and stress and an increase in feelings of social connection.

 Healthy Minds Program App Research